Get Help Today(877) 648-4288

 Help is out there

 Reach out to a dedicated treatment provider and learn how you can create the life you want.

-Light to moderate consumption of caffeine is considered safe and may even provide some health benefits such as increased alertness and fewer symptoms of depression.
-On the other hand, caffeine functions as a central nervous system stimulant that directly effects brain cells and can cause many negative side effects.
-Caffeine is absorbed and distributed quickly throughout the body and takes about 30-60 minutes to reach its maximal concentration in the blood.
-Its effects can last between three to nine hours, depending on the amount consumed.
+Light to moderate consumption is considered safe and may even provide some health benefits, such as increased alertness and fewer symptoms of depression.
+On the other hand, Caffeine functions as a Central Nervous System (CNS) Stimulant that directly affects brain cells and can cause many negative side effects.
+The substance is absorbed and distributed quickly throughout the body and takes about 30-60 minutes to reach its maximal concentration.
+Its effects can last between three and nine hours, depending on the amount consumed.

-The chemical structure of caffeine resembles that of a molecule called adenosine, which has a relaxing effect on the brain and can cause tiredness.
-When consumed, caffeine fits into adenosine receptors in the brain, blocking them and preventing adenosine from binding to them.
-As a result, blocked receptors stimulate the release of other natural stimulants, like dopamine, and allows them to work more effectively, increasing alertness and mental acuity.
+The chemical structure of Caffeine resembles that of a molecule called adenosine, which has a relaxing effect on the brain and can cause tiredness.
+When consumed, Caffeine fits into adenosine receptors in the brain, blocking them and preventing adenosine from binding to them.
+As a result, blocked receptors stimulate the release of other natural Stimulants, like dopamine, and allow them to work more effectively, increasing alertness and mental acuity.

-250 to 300 mg of caffeine a day is considered a moderate amount.
-An average 8-ounce cup of coffee contains around 100 mg of caffeine, which is enough to increase alertness, concentration, and one’s metabolism.
-Drinking more than 10 cups of coffee a day is considered excessive and can result in caffeine poisoning.
-Daily caffeine consumption creates a physical addiction and can lead to “caffeine intoxication”.
+250 to 300 mg of Caffeine a day is considered a moderate amount.
+An average 8-ounce cup of coffee contains around 100 mg, which is enough to increase alertness, concentration, and resting metabolic rate.
+Drinking more than 10 cups of coffee a day is considered excessive and can result in Caffeine poisoning.
+Daily consumption creates a physical addiction.

 - Flushed facial skin